SOCI/soci/docs/installation.md

 #### PostgreSQL

-* `WITH_POSTGRESQL` - boolean - Should CMake try to detect PostgreSQL client interface libraries.
+* `SOCI_POSTGRESQL` - boolean - Should CMake try to detect PostgreSQL client interface libraries.
 SOCI relies on [libpq](http://www.postgresql.org/docs/current/static/libpq.html") C library.
 * `POSTGRESQL_INCLUDE_DIR` - string - Path to PostgreSQL include directory where CMake should look for `libpq-fe.h` header.
 * `POSTGRESQL_LIBRARY` - string - Full paths to libraries to link SOCI against to enable the backend support.
 The `POSTGRESQL_LIBRARIES` will be set with PostgreSQL libraries needed for linking.
 * `SOCI_POSTGRESQL` - boolean - Requests to build [PostgreSQL](backends/postgresql.md) backend.
 Automatically switched on, if `WITH_POSTGRESQL` is set to ON.